FelixOnline/v2/content/articles/2010-12-15-disappointment-as-senate-sides-with-life-sciences-cuts.md

 subtitle: >
   160 students turn out in the rain to lobby Imperial College Senate to protect teaching in the Life Sciences department to no avail
 date: "2010-12-15 17:35:35 +0000"

 # Attributes from Felix Online V1
 id: "557"
 old_path: /news/557/disappointment-as-senate-sides-with-life-sciences-cuts
 aliases:
  - /news/557/disappointment-as-senate-sides-with-life-sciences-cuts
+imported: true
+comments:
+ - Ian Owens  a jokewhats to say this wont happen to every department in imperialpeople arent going to see Imperial as a respectable institution if it is unable to provide adequate teaching staff  when people come to LEARNIts about time Imperial appreciated that it is a UNIVERSITY and not a research institution Staff should be rewarded for being great teachers and not persecuted for focusing on teaching rather than research  It is the students these members are teaching now at the consequence of their jobs who will be the researchers tomorrow

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - jk708

+# Homepage control params
 headline: true
 featured: true